jashmenn/poolparty-examples/README.markdown

 poolparty-skeleton
 ==================
-This file provides a skeleton for a poolparty clouds.rb.
+This project provides a skeleton for a poolparty <tt>clouds.rb</tt>.
 Just fork this project and go!

 LICENSE:
 =======